 5. Plans and Pricing

 Looking at raw prices, Microsoft Teams is a more affordable solution than Zoom is.
-The core application is completely free to download and use, while advanced users can take advantage of various paid features through a Microsoft 365 Business Premium subscription, which costs a monthly fee of $12.50 USD per person.
+The core application is completely free to download and use, while advanced users can take advantage of various paid features through Microsoft 365 which is a Business Premium subscription, which costs a monthly fee of $12.50 USD per person.
 One step higher is the Office 365 Enterprise subscription, sitting at a monthly $20 USD per person.

 Zoom’s basic features are free to use.
 As mentioned above, there are some hard limitations to how far this goes — for example, your meetings are automatically shut down after 40 minutes of uptime, — and you can only remove these limits by paying.
 The lowest price is the Pro Plan which costs a monthly $14 USD.
 Both the Business Plan and Enterprise Plan are available for $19.99 USD per month, providing various features targeted towards larger businesses with more employees.